How to Make Your OT Resume Stand Out

 Resume accomplishments

 An accomplishment is something for which you deserve a bonus.
-(Whether you actually received a bonus or not is an entirely different matter!)
+(Whether or not you actually received a bonus is an entirely different matter!)

 • Actively participated in new process mapping for reorganization of the service and development of new integrated online system.
-Following this effort, our assignments became more efficient, allowing the unit to see 2-3 more patients daily: In this example, the value for the organization is very clear.
+Following this effort, our assignments became more efficient, allowing the unit to see 2–3 more patients daily: In this example, the value to the organization is very clear.
 More patients seen every day means more revenue for the business and/or shorter waiting lists.
 Both are positive from the employer’s perspective.

 Skills and specialties